 You can also get the classic salmon pink 1992-93 away shirt (above left), worn in the first Premier League Season by the likes of Andy Hinchcliffe, Peter Beardsley and Tony Cottee.

 This retro football shirt replicated the kit colours that Everton had worn 100 years previously in the 1892-93 season – a season when Everton left their Anfield Road home (yes the future home of Liverpool) and started their tenure at Goodison Park.

 Everton finished third in the league this season and lost in the FA Cup Final 1-0 to Wolves in a farcical game where the crowd were so close to the pitch that Everton winger Alf Milward was actually tripped by a spectator on one occasion!

 Possibly the greatest game Goodison Park has witnessed as Everton come from 1-0 down to beat Bayern Munich 3-1 in the second leg of the European Cup Winners’ Cup Semi Final, to clinch a place in their first ever European Final in the Toffees all conquering 1984-85 season.

-Amazon have a great selection of retro Everton shirts including the 1966 FA Cup Final shirt that saw the Toffees come back from 2-0 down with 30 minutes left to beat Sheffield Wednesday 3-2.
+Amazon has a great selection of retro Everton shirts including the 1966 FA Cup Final shirt that saw the Toffees come back from 2-0 down with 30 minutes left to beat Sheffield Wednesday 3-2.